genomicsclass/leanpub/manuscript/crossvalidation.md

 ![Misclassification error versus number of neighbors.](images/R/crossvalidation-tmp-misclassification_error-1.png)

-Finally, to show that gene expression can perfectly predict tissue, we use 5 dimensions instead of 2 and note we get perfect prediction
+Finally, to show that gene expression can perfectly predict tissue, we use 5 dimensions instead of 2, which results in perfect prediction:

 ```r